jlehegaret/cs171-project/README.md

 **The CS 171 Group Project created by**

-Jennifer Le Hegaret
-Zona Kostic
-John Greeley
+Jennifer Le Hegaret, Zona Kostic, and John Greeley

 ## What We Want To Do